 - Limit snacking between meals.

 Patients should not get pregnant for 18 months after surgery.
 It is strongly advised that women of childbearing age use the most effective forms of birth control during the first 16 to 24 months after weight loss surgery.
-The added demands pregnancy places on your body and the potential for fetal damage make this a most important requirement.
+The added demands that pregnancy places on your body and the potential for fetal damage make this a most important requirement.
 Pregnancy is safe following the stabilization of weight after 18 months.

 Although the short-term effects of weight loss surgery are well understood, there are still questions to be answered about the long-term effects on nutrition and body systems.
 Nutritional deficiencies that occur over the course of many years will need to be studied.
 Over time, you will need periodic checks for anemia (low red blood cell count), Vitamin B12, folate and iron levels.
 Follow-up tests will initially be conducted every three to six months or as needed, and then every one to two years.